sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 ## Tags

 By using certain tags, the role can be called to perform certain activities only:
 - tag `sap_hana_install_tag_preinstall`: Only perform pre-install activities.
+This includes extracting the SAR files if necessary, searching for hdblcm, and creating the hdblcm configfile.
 - tag `sap_hana_install_tag_chown_hana_directories`: Only perform the chown of the SAP HANA directories `/hana`, `/hana/shared`, `/hana/log`, and `/hana/data`.
 When using --skip-tags, this task can be skipped, which is useful when using tag `sap_hana_install_tag_preinstall`.
-- tag `sap_hana_install_tag_create_configfile`: Only create the SAP HANA hdblcm configfile from the template file /templates/configfile.j2.
+- tag `sap_hana_install_tag_create_configfile`: Only create the hdblcm configfile from processing the hdblcm configfile template.
+This tag requires an existing hdblcm executable in the software extract directory.
 - tag `sap_hana_install_tag_hdblcm_commandline`: Only show the hdblcm command line.

 Sample call for only processing the SAPCAR and SAR files: